-In 2026, choosing the right marketing automation platform at enterprise scale isn’t just about features.
-It’s about ROI, scalability, and whether your $100,000+ annual investment will actually drive revenue growth.
+In 2026, choosing the right marketing automation platform at enterprise scale is about enterprise marketing automation ROI, scalability, and whether your $100,000+ annual investment will actually drive revenue growth.
 This guide compares HubSpot and Marketo with real ROI data, implementation costs, and decision frameworks for enterprise marketing teams.

 Enterprise marketing automation goes beyond basic email campaigns.
 At scale, you need: